Who is behind the Candlelight Concerts at Winthrop Hall, and what is the secret to their phenomenal success? Rosalind Appleby finds out.

 3. Vivaldi is a hot ticket

-The most popular Perth concert is “Vivaldi Four Seasons”, which began in February and is still running (you can read Seesaw’s review here).
+The most popular Perth concert in 2021 was “Vivaldi Four Seasons”, which began in February and is still running (you can read Seesaw’s review here).
 It’s no surprise, given the musicians are drawn from Australian Baroque, which boasts some of the best early music specialists in the country.

 Australian Baroque’s Artistic Director Helen Kruger says the concerts have been overwhelmingly successful.